gogins/csound-webserver-opcodes/README.md

 should form a valid, loadable URI.
 A complete URL, e.g. for resources from the Internet, can also be used.

-*S_browser_command* - The name of a Web browser that should immediately open the named resource.
-This parameter is optional, and will default to Safari on macOS, Firefox on Linux, and Edge on Windows.
-The browser name can be continued with browser-specific command-line options, e.g. to resize the browser window.
+*S_browser_command* - The text of a command that should immediately open the the named resource in a standard Web browser.
+This parameter is optional, and will default to `open` on macOS, which usually defaults to Safari; to `xdg-open` on Linux, which usually defaults to Firefox; and `start` on Windows, which usually defaults to Edge.

 ## Performance